tshegofatsoseane/pillow/README.md

 Pillow.com is a web application designed to streamline the process of finding accredited student accommodations for students across all some of the popular universities in South Africa.
 By providing a user-friendly platform, Pillow.com aims to simplify the search for accredited residences, aiding students funded by the National Student Financial Aid Scheme (NSFAS) in locating suitable accommodations.

 ## Technologies Used
-Backend: Django framework is chosen for its high-level abstractions, built-in features like ORM and authentication, and scalability.
+Backend: Django framework chosen for its high-level abstractions, built-in features like ORM and authentication, and scalability.
-Frontend: Standard web technologies (HTML, CSS, JavaScript) are utilized for building a responsive and user-friendly interface, prioritizing simplicity and accessibility.
+Frontend: Vue.js and TailwindCSS for frontend.

 ## Challenges
 One of the main challenges encountered during the development of Pillow.com is the intermittent lack of data returned by the Google Maps API.
 This inconsistency in data retrieval poses a significant obstacle, as it affects the accuracy and completeness of residence information displayed to users.
 Despite efforts to optimize API requests and handle edge cases, occasional instances of missing or incomplete data still arise, impacting the overall reliability of the platform.
 Addressing this challenge requires ongoing monitoring, fine-tuning of API usage, and implementing robust error-handling mechanisms to mitigate the impact on user experience.